 The first class of students enrolled in 1963.
 This inaugural class consisted of 97 students supported by nine faculty and administrators.
 As the institution began to expand in size and reputation, Frank DiPietro maintained a vision that "only the small college can provide the intimate relationships between those who learn and those who teach."

-The beautiful Franklin Pierce University estate was first owned by Captain Asa Brewer in 1854.
+1854 - The beautiful Franklin Pierce University estate was first owned by Captain Asa Brewer.
 Oral tradition in Rindge holds the estate was a station of the Underground Railroad for runaway slaves.

-In 1902, the estate was bought by George Emory, a wealthy importer of mahogany who built the Manor to entertain guests and the carriage house to stable his prize horses.
+1902 - The estate was bought by George Emory, a wealthy importer of mahogany who built the Manor to entertain guests and the carriage house to stable his prize horses.
 The Manor, now named Peterson Hall for the institution's second president, houses the President's and Administrative Offices.
-The carriage house, which is now Rindge Hall, houses Admissions and Financial Aid.
+The carriage house, which is now Clifford Coles Hall (formerly Rindge Hall), houses Admissions and Financial Aid.

-In 1948, Alma Monaco, a silent-movie actress, bought the estate.
-The estate changed hands for years until Frank DiPietro bought it in 1962.
+1948 - Alma Monaco, a silent-movie actress, bought the estate.
+The estate changed hands for a few more years until Frank DiPietro bought it.